tencentyun/intlcloud-documents/product/云智 AI 应用服务/人脸识别/产品简介/产品概述_intl.md

 #### Face Comparison
 Face Recognition can calculate the similarity of faces in two images and return the face similarity score.
 For more information, see [Face Comparison](https://cloud.tencent.com/document/product/867/32802).
-- If you need to determine "whether the person in the image is someone specified" in scenarios such as face login, i.e., checking whether the person in a given image is someone with a known identity, it is recommended to use [Face Verification](https://cloud.tencent.com/document/product/867/32806).
+- If you need to determine "whether the person in the image is someone specified" in use cases such as face login, i.e., checking whether the person in a given image is someone with a known identity, it is recommended to use [Face Verification](https://cloud.tencent.com/document/product/867/32806).
-- If you need to determine the specific identity of a person in an image, such as checking whether the person is that one on an identity card, it is recommended to use [Faceid](https://cloud.tencent.com/product/faceid).
+- If you need to determine the specific identity of a person in an image, such as checking whether a person is the one on an identity card, it is recommended to use [Faceid](https://cloud.tencent.com/product/faceid).

 #### Group Management (Formerly Individual Information Management)
 Face Recognition allows you to create a library of people to store information about them (such as facial features and IDs) for [face verification](https://cloud.tencent.com/document/product/867/32806) and [face search](https://cloud.tencent.com/document/product/867/32798).
 For more information, see [APIs related to group management](https://cloud.tencent.com/document/product/867/32780).